The story of the development of Downtown Lafayette

 1765 – The Arrival of the Acadians

 By 1765, Acadians were arriving in New Orleans and the Spanish governor began settling them in the Lafayette area at St. Martinville and Opelousas.
 Both the French and Spanish officials granted lands freely along the Carencro and Vermilion Bayous.
 Generally, the size of land grants was 6–8 arpents along the stream with a depth of 40 arpents.
-Two of the earliest settlers were Andrew Martin, and Jean and Marin Mouton.
-It wasn’t until Louisiana Governor William C. C. Claiborne created the counties of the Orleans Territory in 1805 did the Attakapas Parish exist, and it consisted of present day Saint Martin Parish, Saint Mary, Vermilion, Lafayette and Acadia Parishes.
+The earliest settlers to receive Spanish land grants in or near today’s downtown Lafayette were on May 4, 1776.
+Rene Trahan received just under 24,000 square arpents, and Joseph Broussard and Michel Meaux received much smaller grants.
+Theodore and Olivier Thibodeaux received their grants shortly thereafter, on January 5, 1777, and Claude Martin received his on May 4, 1777.
+It wasn’t until Louisiana Governor William C. C. Claiborne created the counties of the Orleans Territory in 1805 did the Attakapas County exist, and it consisted of present day Saint Martin, Saint Mary, Vermilion, Lafayette and Acadia Parishes.
 In 1817, the Vermilion US Post office was established at Pinhook landing.
-Church records indicate that by 1815, Catholic Priest, Father Miguel Bernardo Barriere housed at St. Martin de Tours church in Saint Martinville traveled the region to visit families settled along the bayous of the Attakapas country land grants.
+Church records indicate that by 1815, Catholic Priest, Father Miguel Bernardo Barriere, housed at St. Martin de Tours church in Saint Martinville, traveled the region to visit families settled along the bayous of the Attakapas land grants.
 The families he visited were the Mires, the Carmouches, the Breauxs, the Frederick Moutons of Carencro, the Jean Moutons of Grand Prairie, the Jean Baptiste Broussards at Cote Gelee, (Youngsville), and Madame Claude Martin on the Bayou Vermilion.

 1820 – Jean Mouton Develops Vermilionville

-By 1820, the Population of Attakapas Parish numbered over 12,000 people.
+By 1820, the Population of Attakapas County numbered over 12,000 people.
 One of the several large and increasingly affluent families in the area was that of Jean Mouton.
 Mouton’s father, Salvador, had come to St. James parish as an exiled Acadian.
-Around 1760, Jean Moutoncame to the Attakapas County as a young man and settled north of Pinhook Bridge on the banks of the Vermilion.
+Around 1760, Jean Mouton came to Attakapas area as a young man and settled north of Pinhook Bridge on the banks of the Vermilion near Carencro.
 In 1783 he married Marie Marthe Bordat.
-They had 12 children, which he provided for most successfully as a cotton planter.
-Because of the uncontrollable flooding that often occurred on south Louisiana waterways, the land adjacent to the river (river bottoms) was the most agriculturally productive.
+They had 12 children, for which he provided most successfully as a cotton planter.
+Because of the uncontrollable flooding that often occurred on south Louisiana waterways, the land adjacent to the river the river bottoms, was the most agriculturally productive.
 Therefore, when Jean Mouton decided to donate a portion of his land for the building of a permanent Catholic Church, he selected land far back from the river, an area which was much less agriculturally productive than the river bottoms.
-The land he donated for the church, the current site of Saint John Cathedral, was 2.5 miles north of the only regular settlement in the area, at the Pinhook Bridge.
-The establishment of a permanent church in the area was a sign of prosperity and also of increasing confidence in the future success of the area.
+The land he donated for the church, the current site of Saint John Cathedral, was 2.5 miles north of the only regular settlement in the area, which was at today’s Pinhook Bridge.
+The establishment of a permanent church was a sign of prosperity and also of increasing confidence in the future success of the area.
 The church was not only a place of worship, but also served as the social center for the growing rural community where government notices, and other items of public interest were displayed, since it was the only place where all inhabitants frequented.

-Around 1820, Jean Mouton found there was an increasing demand for space in the developing settlement.
-He carved out of his property a new development adjacent to the church and designed to be centered at the courthouse square.
+Around 1820, Jean Mouton realized there was an increasing demand for space in the developing settlement.
+He carved from his land holdings, a new development adjacent to the church and designed to be centered around the courthouse square.
 The new development consisted of 156 lots, each measuring 96 x 140 feet with streets aligned in a north-south grid and named for US Presidents.

 1824 Reeves & Mouton Contest for Courthouse Location

 In January of 1823, Louisiana Legislature carved Lafayette Parish from the western portion of Saint Martin Parish.
 Lafayette Parish then included present day Acadia and Vermilion Parishes and extended west to the Mermentau River and south to the Gulf of Mexico.
-As there was already a jail building close to the Pinhook outpost settlement, John and William Reeves who owned land adjacent to the outpost, donated land on the river for the purpose of erecting the necessary parish courthouse and other parish seat buildings.
-Five months later, Jean Mouton convinced the LA Legislature to direct the parish citizens to hold an election that would choose a place for the court house building, resulting in a contest between the Reeves plot and Mouton’s plot.
+Being that there was already a jail building close to the Pinhook outpost settlement, brothers, John and William Reeves, who owned land adjacent to the outpost, donated land on the river for the purposes of erecting the necessary parish courthouse and other parish seat buildings.
+Five months later, Jean Mouton convinced the Louisiana Legislature to direct Parish citizens to hold an election that would choose a place for the courthouse building.
+This resulted in a contest between the Reeves’ plot and Mouton’s plot.
 Mouton won the election and on September 20, 1824, Jean Mouton donated the land where the Lafayette Parish Courthouse is currently located.
-The parish maintained the jail at the river until 1827 when it was moved to the Main Street property.
+The Parish maintained the jail at the river until 1827 when it was moved to the Main Street location.

 The Village of Vermilionville grew up around Saint John Catholic Church and the Lafayette Parish Court House.
 The Pinhook settlement outlived its limited usefulness, since all commercial traffic was still bound to the river, and heavy commerce was only feasible along the deeper and thus more accommodating Teche River with landings in New Iberia and Breaux Bridge and on the Courtableau Bayou in Washington, Louisiana.
-Still, Vermilionville with its strong and stable core created by the close proximity of the church and parish seat began a slow and steady growth into a thriving urban development.
+Still, Vermilionville with its strong and stable core created by the proximity of the church and Parish Seat began a slow and steady growth into a thriving municipal development.

 1830 – The Influence of Les Américains

-Mouton’s settlement, even without the advantages of convenient water transportation, and with only slightly more convenient access to the Spanish Trail as the overland route to New Orleans, still managed to outstrip the growth and development of the apparently more advantageous river towns of Washington and New Iberia, due in part to its growing middle class.
-The court house building was built in 1835, and simultaneously, Americans began to immigrate to the village form the eastern seaboard and southeastern states in search of inexpensive fertile land or a in some cases as a resting point on their journey to Texas.
-Families such as the Baileys the Mudds and the Campbells settled in Vermilionville and brought with them skills and technology that encouraged urban growth.
-Dr. Francis Sterling Mudd became one of the best known doctors and William Bailey in partnership with Eraste Mouton, operated the village newspaper, which later became The Advertiser.
+Mouton’s settlement, even without the advantages of convenient water transportation, and with only slightly more convenient access to the Spanish Trail as the overland route to New Orleans, still managed to surpass the growth and development of the apparently more advantageous river towns of Washington and New Iberia.
+This was partly due to its growing middle class.
+The court house building was built in 1835.
+Americans began to immigrate to the village from the Eastern Seaboard and southeastern states in search of inexpensive fertile land and also as a resting point on their journey to Texas.
+Families such as the Baileys the Mudds and the Campbells settled in Vermilionville and brought with them additional skills and technology that helped to encourage urban growth.
+Dr. Francis Sterling Mudd became one of the best known doctors in town, and William Bailey in partnership with Eraste Mouton, operated the village newspaper, which later became The Advertiser.
 John Campbell was the area’s surveyor and map maker.
-The American immigrants brought with them their Protestant faiths, and by 1837 Vermilionville’s first Protestant church, the Methodist-Episcopal church, was built on the corner of West Congress and South Washington Streets.
+The American immigrants also brought with them their Protestant faiths, and by 1837, Vermilionville’s first Protestant church, the Methodist-Episcopal church, was built on the corner of West Congress and South Washington Streets.

 1835 – Transportation

-The Café Vermilionville building location was the staging point that traders used to transport goods from river craft to overland horse-drawn travois and after roads were constructed, via horse-drawn wagons.
-Traders camped there, and stayed at the inn owned by H. Monnier, to trade with planters of the Attakapas country.
-Café Vermilionville had been an inn for several decades.
-In 1835 the Vermilionville Inn was upgraded to the building that is there today.
-The Sans Souci Building on Vermilion Street was also used as an inn for travelers.
+Due to the higher elevation of the property, the location of present-day Café Vermilionville was the staging point that traders used to transport goods from river craft to overland horse-drawn travois and after roads were constructed, via horse-drawn wagons.
+Traders camped in that location on property owned by H. Monnier, to trade with nearby planters and the local merchants.
+The tiny Sans Souci Building on Vermilion Street was used as an inn for travelers as early as 1840.
 In those days the only points at which inhabitants of Lafayette Parish could secure barge service for transporting goods was at the Vermilion Bayou landing at Pinhook, the Teche Bayou landings in New Iberia and Breaux Bridge and at the Bayou Courtableau landing at Washington.
-Fortunately for the early citizens horses were inexpensive transportation.
+Fortunately for the early inhabitants, horses were an inexpensive source for transportation.
 They were available for the taking in those days, since they roamed wild, having escaped from various early Spanish settlements.
 Everyone rode on horseback, even on long journeys.
 Prior to 1840, Carriages were uncommon, due to the lack of roads.
-The later Spanish and French Governors encouraged road building by requiring those who received land grants along waterways, to build a levee if needed and to maintain a road on the levee.
-By 1836 the Police Jury of Lafayette Parish felt the need for a Parish-wide system of roads that would lead to neighboring settlements, and by the time of the Civil War in 1861, there were regular stage coach routes along dirt roads from Lafayette to New Iberia and to Opelousas.
+The later Spanish and French Governors encouraged road building by requiring those who received land grants along waterways, to build a levee if needed, and to maintain a road on the levee.
+By 1836 the Police Jury of Lafayette Parish envisioned the need for a Parish-wide system of roads that would lead to neighboring settlements, and by the time of the Civil War in 1861, there were regular stagecoach routes along dirt roads from Lafayette to New Iberia, Abbeville, and Opelousas.
 Also, transportation was greatly improved in 1850 when the railroad was completed between New Orleans and Morgan City.
-From Morgan City station, Morgan’s steamboats carried freight and passengers up the various water ways to destination points in Acadiana.
+From Morgan City station, Morgan’s steamboats carried freight and passengers up the various waterways to destination points throughout Acadiana.
 That trade enhanced the economy and the need for better ground transportation.

 1835 Café Vermilionville Building